embeddedproductdev-create/ur_mesh_ir_node/README.md

-#IR BLE Mesh AC Control
+# IR BLE Mesh AC Control
 ---
-PROJECT HEAD : K.N.Singh
+ - PROJECT MANAGER : K.N.Singh
-PROJECT DONE FOR : Unimation Robotics
+ - PROJECT DONE FOR : Unimation Robotics
-CONTRIBUTORS : Kulasekaran, Adhikesavan, Umamaheswari
+ - CONTRIBUTORS : Kulasekaran, Adhikesavan, Umamaheswari

-#Project Description
+# Project Description
 ---
-This project's goal is to develop a BLE Mesh based system that can be used to remotely control Air conditioners at public places.
+This project's goal is to develop a BLE Mesh based system that can be used to remotely control Air conditioners

 ## Prerequisites & Stack used:
 ---
 - Espressif SDK
-- Arduino Environment
+- Arduino
 - BLE Mesh
 - IRremoteESP8266 Library
 - EC200U LTE communication